Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Lower Bounds Analysis

 where $n$ is the solution size, $Q=n_1+Ln_2$, $\lambda$ is the population size, $\pi_t{(\chi_d^\gamma)}$ and $\pi_t{(\chi_d)}$ can be calculated by population distribution $\pi_t$. \end{theorem}

-\begin{IEEEproof} The proof process is similar to that of Theorem \ref{eq:lbEHT_mutation1}.
+The proof of the Theorem~\ref{theorem:CEHTENAS_M2} is similar to that of Theorem \ref{theorem:CEHTENAS_M1}.
 The difference is that the transition probability analysis needs to be solved in detail according to the mutation operator used in the algorithm.
-Specifically, the $P^m(k,k-1)$ in~\myref{equ:E(P(Y|X))_mutation1} refers to the individual transition probability by using Mutation\#2 which can be obtained by~\myref{eq:pmxy2}.
+Due to space limitations, detailed proof will be provided in the supplementary materials.